 Elizabeth Fort was built in 1601 by Sir George Carewan and was named after Queen Elizabeth I. It is located outside the medieval walls of Cork City, Originally built on wood, stone and mud it is torn down within two years by the people of Cork after the death of Queen Elizabeth.
 English reinforcements are brought in and seize control.
 The people of Cork are forced to pay for the forts reconstruction

-The English Market is a food market which connects Princes Steet and The Grand Parade in Cork City.
+The English Market is a food market that connects Princes Steet and The Grand Parade in Cork City.
 It has been in its present location, in one form or another, since 1788.
 The English Market is closed on Sundays, but open on all the other weekdays.

 The name 'The English Market' was thought up in the 19th Century to differentiate it from The Irish Market (currently the Bodega on Cornmarket Street).
 From 1788 until 1980 the interior of the market changed very little.
 A fire on 19 June 1980 saw the Cork City Council undertake an extensive refurbishment of the property.